OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 #### Transport

 The OSI layer 4 implementation of UAVCAN per section 4 of the specification.
 Uses types and serialization support provided by [Nunavut](https://github.com/uavcan/nunavut).
-Note that this is where the "node" objects will be ported to.
+Note that this is where the "node" objects will be mapped to.

 #### Application